 One nice way to add a bit more smoky, wood-fired flavor to your domestic oven pizza is by making some smoked oil.
-You can use Alex’s gravity bong technique but what I do is fill an olive oil dispenser bottle partway, then use an infusion smoker to fill the air space with wood smoke, then shake it until the smoke gets absorbed into the oil, then repeat a few more times to really build up some extra smoke flavor.
+You can use Alex’s gravity bong technique but what I do is fill an olive oil dispenser bottle partway, then use an infusion smoker (affiliate link) to fill the air space with wood smoke, then shake it until the smoke gets absorbed into the oil, then repeat a few more times to really build up some extra smoke flavor.

 This is great to drizzle on top of the pizza before you put it in the oven.